vuongducphuong/documentation/content/applications/websites/website/pages/seo.rst

 consistent with the content, your website should have a ``/sitemap.xml`` file, etc.

-To guarantee Odoo Website and Odoo eCommerce users have a great SEO, Odoo abstracts all the technical complexities of SEO and handles everything for you, in the best possible way.
+To guarantee Leansoft Website and Odoo eCommerce users have a great SEO, Leansoft abstracts all the technical complexities of SEO and handles everything for you, in the best possible way.
 This will be explained here below.